-1. Usually, late applications are available for certain study degrees ONLY (disciplines that are in less demand)!
+1. Usually, late applications are available for certain study degrees ONLY (disciplines that are in less demand).
 So carefully check the list or get informed about the available courses for late applications.

-3. For some UK universities with no application deadline, students can submit application documents through UCAS to save time – an online system that allows you to apply to up to 5 different universities.
+3. For some UK universities with no application deadline, students can submit application documents through UCAS to save time.
+UCAS is an online system that allows you to apply to up to 5 different universities.

-Universities with late-application or no application deadlines
+Universities with late-application deadlines

-- University of Southern Denmark
+- University of Aberdeen, in the UK

-- Uppsala University
+- Uppsala University, in Sweden

-- Linkoping University
+- Linkoping University, in Sweden

 Check the common application requirements when applying for a university abroad.

-Universities where you can apply any time
+Universities where you can apply at any time

 Tips for a successful late application

-- Use your time wisely.
+3. Use your time wisely.
 You can take a short foundation course or increase your work experience.
 The effort in your CV will be visible and noticed.

-- Update your financial plan.
+4. Update your financial plan.
 Even if there is a late registration tuition fee and the difference from the standard one is small, you should have an up-to-date budget.